ehcolombo/netBBB/README.md

 The output is a network with the votes given.
 The image is saved in the plot folder with name "queridometro_dia_DAY.png".

 **NOTES:**
-1. The code and data is free to use and adapt given that the authors (ehcolombo and quaseobjeto) are credited (See MIT license for details).
-Data (BBB21) was collected by quaseobjeto [quaseobjeto]([https://link-url-here.org](https://linktr.ee/quaseobjeto)https://linktr.ee/quaseobjeto).
+1. The code and data is free to use and adapt given that the authors (ehcolombo and quaseobjeto) or directly the project netBBB are credited (See MIT license for details).
+Data (BBB21) was collected by [quaseobjeto]([https://link-url-here.org](https://linktr.ee/quaseobjeto)https://linktr.ee/quaseobjeto).
 2. To run the script on Windows substitute the font in the scripts by arial.ttf or something else you would like.